CAPSTONE PROJECT

 Prototype

-Challenges I Faced and How I'd Do It Differently
+Challenges & What I'd Do Differently

 During concept testing, I ran into a challenge where users often shifted the conversation toward potential features for the app, rather than focusing on the concepts I was presenting.
-If I were to do this differently in the future, I would use storyboards to better communicate the concepts and help keep the focus on the different ideas rather than specific features.
+If I were to do this differently in the future, instead of wireframes, I would use storyboards to better communicate the concepts and help keep the focus on the different ideas rather than specific features.

 Impact

-• Overall positive user feedback and experience.
+Overall positive user feedback and experience.

 “I like the whole idea around it because food waste is such a huge issue, so I think it will solve, you know, if it reduces even a little bit a food waste, then I think it’s a successful app.”